There’s something about pairing venison, bourbon, and brown sugar that really works.

 Venison has a natural sweetness, as does bourbon.
 The sweetness found in venison and bourbon is subtle and mixed up with other flavors.

 By adding brown sugar to this recipe we can control the overall sweetness.

 Tips Venison Tenderloin Marinade

 This recipe is easy to make for someone with experience but if you are not confident here are some things to keep in mind.

-While we want this dish to be sweet, if we are not careful it can become overpowering very quick.
+While we want this dish to be sweet, if we are not careful it can become overpowering very quickly.
 As I mentioned above, venison is already naturally sweet as is bourbon.

 However, to get the level of sweetness we are looking for we must use sugar.
 In the marinade alone this is easy to manage, and the meat has just the right amount of sweetness.

-However, this recipe uses the marinade as a sauce, who want’s to waste bourbon?
+However, this recipe uses marinade as a sauce, who wants to waste bourbon?

 To prevent the sauce from becoming too sweet we caramelize it and cut it with stock, this leaves us with a smooth, rich, sweet sauce.